 Conventional wisdom suggests our lives would be successful if only each of us can find our passion, our beacon on the hill, our one true purpose.

-Underpinning that conventional wisdom is validated research which, in paper after paper of published findings, confirms the role of finding a purpose (as long it aligns with our inner moral code) is essential for psychological and spiritual health.
+Underpinning that conventional wisdom is validated research which, in paper after paper of published findings, confirms the role of finding a purpose (as long as it aligns with our inner moral code) is essential for psychological and spiritual health.

 The downside of both folklore pragmatism and hard science coming together is that in adopting the truth of having a purpose, there is a sense it’s only an individual’s responsibility in seeking their purpose.
 If people don’t or can’t find a purpose, then there’s something wrong with them.
 As a result, such individuals are sometimes characterised as drifters, flaky, indecisive, or worse – having a psychological illness.